-Because typically that’s the driving factor when pastors are trying to lead too many people.
+Typically control is the driving factor when pastors are trying to lead too many people.
 In the marketplace, they refer to the number of people who a person leads as that person’s span of control.
 What’s driving that?
 Here are some factors to consider:

-You have doers rather than leaders in leadership positions.
+- Maybe you have doers rather than leaders in leadership positions.

 If you had capable leaders, you would trust them to make decisions, build healthy teams and get great results with very little coaching and direction.

-You haven’t focused your vision and strategy.
+- Maybe you haven’t focused your vision and strategy.

 Because you haven’t worked as a team to confirm where you’re going and how you’re going to get there, people constantly have to come back to you for direction.
 You’re the only person who knows what’s in your head.

-You are hungry, but you’re not humble.
+- Maybe you are hungry, but you’re not humble.

 I know you’re hungry because you’ve played a key role building a ministry that’s impacting the lives of many hundreds of people.
 On the other hand, I know you’re not humble because your direct connection to every leader on the team implies that you think you are the only person who has all the answers.